When is the best time to begin orthodontic treatment?

 - Creates optimal facial symmetry

 When growth modification is utilized, a severe problem that would require surgery to fix at a later date can be fixed in a non-invasive and gentle way.

-By utilizing growth modification, we can increase the self esteem and confidence of a child since their teeth and jaw bones align better!
+By utilizing growth modification, we can increase the self-esteem and confidence of a child since his or her teeth and jawbones align better!
 This goes a long way in the junior high school years with our patients.

 What orthodontic appliances are used during growth modification?

 To give you properly functioning and aligned jaws and correctly aligned teeth, we use appliances such as, but not limited to: